spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/2-connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim-and-spryker.md

 8. Enter the name of your client.
 As you are entering the name, the identifier will be populated automatically based on the name.
 9. Click **Save**.

-The client should now be in the list of the *HTTP clients* page.
+The client should now be on the list of the *HTTP clients* page.

 ## Connect SCCOS with Spryker Middleware Powered by Alumio

-To connect SCCOS to the Spryker Middleware powered by Alumio, you also need to create an HTTP client.
+To connect SCCOS to Spryker Middleware powered by Alumio, you also need to create an HTTP client.
 To create the client, do the following.

 1. In the Spryker Middleware Powered by Alumio platform, go to **Clients -> HTTP client** and click the + sign.
-2. In the platform selection filed, start typing "Spryker" and select *Spryker Dynamic Data Exchange HTTP Client*.
+2. In the platform selection field, start typing "Spryker" and select *Spryker Dynamic Data Exchange HTTP Client*.
 3. Click **Next step**.
-4. In *Base URL*, enter the URL to your Spryker Glue API environment with the Dynamic Data exchange.
+4. In *Base URL*, enter the URL to your Spryker Glue API environment with the Dynamic Data Exchange.
 For example, `https://glue-backend.de.alumio.mysprykershop.com/dynamic-entity`.
 5. Enter the username and password from your Spryker Glue API environment.
 6. Optional: Check the *Enable caching of the token* checkbox.
 7. Optional: Check the *Enable logging of requests* checkbox.